martamaccagno/my_website/content/blogs/blog1.md

 gss
 ```

-1. Calculate the proportion of Yes’s for `snap_insta` among those who answered the question, i.e. excluding NAs.
+2. We calculate the proportion of Yes’s for `snap_insta` among those who answered the question, i.e. excluding NAs.

 ```{r, prop_yes}
 # this variable counts all people who sumbitted an answer